ElvenTools/elven-tools-website/src/docs/sc-endpoints.md

 - `getAllowlistSize` - This is mainly to check if the allowlist has the correct size after populating it with addresses.
 - `isAllowlistEnabled` - This is an important check to ensure that the allowlist is enabled.
 Only then will it work.
 - `isDropActive` - This is for checking if there is currently a drop active.
+- `getTotalSupply` - This is for checking the total supply
+- `getTotalSupplyOfCurrentDrop` - This is for checking the supply of the current drop
+- `isMintingPaused` - This is for checking if the minting process is now paused

 ### How to interact with endpoints